grayhatacademy/mow/README.md

 # mow
 Mips Overflow Writer - Quickly write MIPS big/little endian overflows.

-This python file allows the user to quickly generate and send MIPS based overflows.
-Simply have to craft an overflow and send it to the target.
+Requires Python 3.5+.

 ## Example
 This is a quick example showing how to generate an overflow for the D-Link